 Students from all disciplinary colleges and academic majors enroll in the University Honors College.
 The College of Architecture and Environmental Design and the School of Social Work developed the nation's first honors curricula in their disciplines.
 The Colleges of Business, Liberal Arts and Sciences, and Public Programs offer particularly strong programs.
 The College of Engineering and Applied Sciences has the most complete engineering honors curriculum in the United States.
-Students with majors in the Colleges of Education, Fine Arts, and Nursing can also choose from a wide range of exciting courses, especially at the lower divi-
+Students with majors in the Colleges of Education, Fine Arts, and Nursing can also choose from a wide range of exciting courses, especially at the lower division.

 Students seeking to graduate from the University Honors College must also graduate from a disciplinary college.
-The ASU honors curriculum normally allows students to finish all requirements within the 126 semester hours of credit usually required for graduation.
+The ASU honors curriculum normally allows students to finish all requirements within the 120 semester hours of credit usually required for graduation.

-The first two years of the honors curriculum typically focus on general studies.
+The first two years of the honors curriculum typically focus on General Studies.
 The second two years concentrate on the student's academic major and lead to graduation from both a disciplinary college and the University Honors College.
 Participating in this part of the curriculum allows students to write an honors thesis or complete some other extended creative project appropriate to their academic interests.
 In conceiving and completing this project, each student works closely with a faculty mentor to identify and develop an original concept that extends and integrates the student's work in a discipline.

 Participants in the University Honors College have diverse interests and strong records of success.
-Many go on to the nation's finest graduate and professional programs, including Cornell, Harvard, Michigan, Stanford, Virginia, Wisconsin, MIT, Northwestern, UC-Berkeley, UCLA, and USC.
+Many go on to the nation's finest graduate and professional programs, including Cornell, Duke, Harvard, Michigan, Stanford, Virginia, Wisconsin, MIT, Northwestern, UC-Berkeley, UCLA, and USC.
 Many have published portions of their honors theses and have presented their work at the national and regional meetings of scientific and honors societies.

 The Office of National Scholarship Advisement (ONSA) assists honors and other high-achieving students by identifying nationally competitive programs appropriate to each person's intellectual and career goals, nurturing these prospective applicants, and advancing their candidacy.
 This office, administered by the University Honors College, serves the entire ASU community.
 ASU students regularly earn distinction in the most rigorous and prestigious scholarship competitions.
-Many pursue enhanced degree programs and research projects under the auspices of Goldwater Scholarships or National Endowment for the Humanities Younger Scholars awards.
-Still others undertake postgraduate study in the United States and abroad as Truman, Mellon, Fulbright, and Marshall Scholars.
+Many pursue enhanced degree programs and research projects under the auspices of Goldwater Scholarships or National Security Education Program (NSEP) awards.
+Still others undertake postgraduate study abroad as Rhodes, Marshall, or Fulbright scholars, and in the United States as Truman and Mellon scholars.
 Many others have been recognized by a range of postgraduate awards, fellowships, and assistantships.